x821938/Linux-Setup/readme.md

 # My standard environment setup on all new linux boxes

-To install programs wanted/needed:
+To install needed packages and to configure ssh not to allow password auth:

 ```bash
 sudo install-system.sh
 ```

-As the user that needs the zsh setup, do run:
+To set up s users shell with ZSH, VIM and Tmux:

 ```bash
 cd ~
 dldir/install-user.sh
 ```

-Sets up ZSH and oh-my-zsh.

-Installs my public key for my yubikey for SSH authentication
+Also the public key for ssh auth is added for the user

-Disables ssh password-authentication